onexgrg67/lotto/README.md

 # lotto
-a simple lotto game written in python!
+A simple lotto game written in python!